Spot Market Freight Volume

 The largest trucking fleets have been hauling more freight, meanwhile, according to the American Trucking Associations For-Hire Tonnage Index (not seasonally adjusted.)
 That means there is less “exception freight” available for the spot market.

 Spot market rates rose faster than contract rates over the last two years, but that trend has now reversed.
 You can see in the graph, above, that there was only a 5¢ gap between spot rates and contract rates as recently as December 2014.
 That gap has widened since March.
 Contract rates continued to trend up in Q2, but spot rates have been declining.
-Last month, there was a 25¢ per mile difference between national average spot market rates and contract rates.
-Which does not include the fuel surcharge, which has been declining steadily during the same period.
+Last month, there was a 25¢ per mile difference between the national average spot market rates and contract rates, which does not include fuel surcharge, which has been declining steadily during the same period.

-When the fuel surcharge is included, it is clear that carriers are being paid less per mile now than they were in 2014, and the total spot market rate has been on a steady, downward trend since January.
-Obviously, a big part of this decline was the change in the fuel surcharge, which plummeted from 48¢ per mile in July 2014 to 27¢ per mile now.
-Even though the fuel surcharge is not quoted separately from the line haul rate in the spot market, fuel has a big influence.
+When the fuel surcharge is in place, it is clear that carriers are receiving less per mile now than they were in 2014, and the total spot market rate has been on a steady, downward trend since January.
+A big part of this decline was the change in fuel surcharge, which plummeted from 48¢ per mile in July 2014 to 27¢ per mile.
+Even though the fuel surcharge is not quoted separately from the line haul rate in the spot market, fuel has a significant influence.

 Looking Ahead: Freight Shipping 2020 & beyond

 Whether those trends lead to an influx of freight or a change in capacity levels, the dynamic market conditions signal new opportunities for freight brokers and 3PLs.
-In fact, there are more licensed freight brokers now than ever, according to FMCSA records.
+There are more licensed freight brokers now than ever, according to FMCSA records.

 Meanwhile, the largest carriers are “becoming more selective about the freight they haul,” according to a recent article in Transport Topics.
 They may reject freight that does not mesh well with their routes or schedules.
-This creates opportunities for brokers and 3PLs.
+This scenario creates opportunities for brokers and 3PLs.
 Contract rates are trending up, so broker/3PL-managed freight movements are increasingly price-competitive, too.
-This could be a great time to bid on new business with your current customers, and compete for new customers, to expand your market share.
+This trend could make it a great time to bid on new business with your current customers and compete for new customers to expand your market share.